Clinical Practicum (Internships)

-The Department of Psychology has made arrangements with a handful of local mental health service providers to offer supervised hands-on experience in the field of mental health.
+The psychology program has made arrangements with a handful of local mental health service providers to offer supervised hands-on experience in the field of mental health.
 Hands-on experience can enrich your academic learning and your career in many ways:

 - helps you identify what you love doing and what you are good at;

 - provides the opportunity to work closely with faculty, who may be able to provide you with a positive recommendation for future jobs or grad school;

 - looks great on your resume for future jobs or grad school;

 - provides connections with human service providers in your local area, which can lead to job opportunities in the future.

 - GPA, class standing (Senior, Junior, etc.), and previous clinical/counseling coursework will be considered in placing students.